Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Introduction

 This decomposition might be infinite-dimensional.
-An approximation of \ac{KMD}, in a finite domain, was suggested in \cite{schmid2010dynamic} named \ac{DMD}.
-If the \acp{KEF} measurements are linear combinations of the observations \ac{DMD} yields the Koopman mode accurately \cite{schmid2010dynamic}.
-As noted in \cite{kutz2016dynamic}, \ac{DMD} can be interpreted as exponential data fitting algorithm.
-In the more general nonlinear case, \ac{DMD} may not reveal well the underlying modes and dynamics.
+In \cite{schmid2010dynamic} \ac{DMD} it was suggested to approximate \ac{KMD} in a finite domain.
+If the \acp{KEF} measurements are linear combinations of the observations then \ac{DMD} yields the Koopman mode accurately.
+As noted in \cite{kutz2016dynamic}, \ac{DMD} can be interpreted as an exponential data fitting algorithm.
+In the more general nonlinear case, \ac{DMD} may not reveal well the underlying modes and the dynamics.

-Recently the authors and colleagues have formalized this insight in \cite{cohen2020modes}, in the context of homogeneous flows, referring to it as the \ac{DMD} paradox.
-As the step-size approaches zero, dynamic reconstruction with \ac{DMD} results in positive mean squared error but, paradoxically, with zero \ac{DMD} error.
+Recently the authors and colleagues have formalized this insight in \cite{cohen2021modes}, in the context of homogeneous flows, referring to it as the \ac{DMD} paradox.
+As the step-size approaches zero, dynamic reconstruction with \ac{DMD} results in positive mean squared error, but, paradoxically, with zero \ac{DMD} error.
 In general, this paradox exists in any dynamical system whose \acp{KEF} are not linear combinations of the observations.
-This phenomenon becomes extreme when the system is zero homogeneous \cite{cohen2021Total}.
+This phenomenon becomes extreme when the system is zero homogeneous, as shown in \cite{cohen2021Total}.
+Such cases are common in gradient flows of one-homogeneous functionals, such as local or nonlocal TV-flows, \cite{andreu2001minimizing}, \cite{gilboa2009nonlocal}.
 In that case, the dynamics is only in $C^0$ almost everywhere and exponential decay is a very crude and inaccurate approximation.
-In such cases, lifting the observations to a finite higher dimensional space does not solve the problem (see for example \cite{korda2018linear,williams2015data2}).
+For such flows, lifting the observations to a finite higher dimensional space does not solve the problem (see for example \cite{korda2018linear,williams2015data2}).

 This alleged contradiction between \ac{KMD} and \ac{DMD} leads us to examine the fundamentals of Koopman theory.
-We follow the general solution of the \ac{KEF} concerning time and analyze the mapping from the state-space back to the time variable.
-The existence of this mapping depends on the smoothness condition of the dynamics.
-After formulating the existence condition of \acp{KEF}, \ac{KMD} becomes easy to calculate.
-As a direct result, we introduce a new method that overcomes the \ac{DMD} limitations.
-These findings, with some adaptations, are valid in the full continuous settings, discussed \cite{kutz2016koopman,mauroy2021koopman}.
+We follow the general solution of a \ac{KEF} with respect to time and analyze the mapping between the state-space and the time variable.
+The existence of this mapping depends on the smoothness properties of the dynamics.

+As a direct result, we introduce a new method that overcomes the \ac{DMD} limitations for smoothing-type processes.
+These findings, with some adaptations, are valid in the full continuous settings, as discussed by \cite{kutz2016koopman,mauroy2021koopman}.